nicksemin/TrafficSimulator2021Aalto/Meeting-notes.md

 ## Actions

 As this weeks meeting was mostly about clarifying definitions set in the project plan last week, no new specific actions were assigned.
 Everyone will keep oon developing base classes of their responsibility.
 We hope to have a working baseline implementation of vehicles moving on a simple road structure from building to building by next week.
+Changes in project plan: CrossRoadClass now to be handled by Alexey due to a close connection with RoadLineClass

 ## Project status